 NAD+ vs MOTS-c

-NAD+ and MOTS-c both occupy central positions in mitochondrial and longevity research, but they represent different levels of intervention.
 NAD+ is a fundamental coenzyme whose declining intracellular levels are closely associated with aging, acting through sirtuin activation, PARP-mediated DNA repair, and the NAD+/NADH redox cycle.
 MOTS-c is a recently identified mitochondrial-derived peptide that signals from the mitochondria to the nucleus, activating AMPK and metabolic pathways associated with insulin sensitivity and metabolic homeostasis.
 Researchers studying cellular aging from an energy metabolism or mitochondrial biology angle frequently evaluate both compounds.

 NAD+